kubeshop/botkube/docs/investigation/configuration/2022-09-07-persistent-cfg-from-commands.md

 lastExitReason: "ConfigReloaded"
 ```

-When BotKube launches again, it reads the config and posts `BotKube configuration for cluster "dev" has been reloaded 👍`.
+When Botkube launches again, it reads the config and posts `Botkube configuration for cluster "dev" has been reloaded 👍`.
 Then, it modifies the "startup-state" ConfigMap and removes the `lastExitReason` field, to not post the same message next time.

 Initially, it is posted for all channels as it is right now.
 Later, we can include the channel name in the state and post it only to the channel where the command was executed.

 Pros:
 - Quite easy to implement and maintain
-- BotKube reload is "hidden"
+- Botkube reload is "hidden"

 Cons:
-- Current `notifier start/stop` commands will also reload BotKube.
+- Current `notifier start/stop` commands will also reload Botkube.
 That shouldn't make big difference though, as it would be "hidden".

 ### 3. Distinguish two types of commands and restart if necessary

 This is a variation of the previous approach.
 We could distinguish two types of commands:
-- commands that don't restart BotKube, e.g. `notifier start/stop`
+- commands that don't restart Botkube, e.g. `notifier start/stop`
-    - they save the state in runtime config and another ConfigMap, which is not monitored by Config Watcher, but still loaded during BotKube startup.
+    - they save the state in runtime config and another ConfigMap, which is not monitored by Config Watcher, but still loaded during Botkube startup.
-- commands that restart BotKube instantly, such as commands for notification presets
+- commands that restart Botkube instantly, such as commands for notification presets
     - they post "Reloading configuration..." message and restart the app.

 Initially, the "goodbye" and "welcome" messages could be kept as they are.
 Later we can combine it with option 2.